Home ➜ VBA Tutorial ➜ How to SELECT ALL the Cells in a Worksheet using a VBA Code

 Now you need to understand one thing here when you select all the cells from a sheet that sheet needs to be activated.
 In short, you can’t select cells from a sheet that is not activated.

-Let’s say you want to select all the cells from the “Sheet1”.
-If you use the tye below code, you’ll get an error.
+Let’s say you want to select all the cells from “Sheet1”.
+If you use the type below code, you’ll get an error.
 You need to activate the “Sheet1” first and then use the “Cells” property to select all the cells.

 Worksheets("Sheet1").Activate